rets-ci/wp-rets-client/wp-content/plugins/so-widgets-bundle/readme.txt

 3. An example of the button widget.

 == Changelog ==

+= 1.6.3 - 19 July 2016 =
+* Added image search functionality to media field.
+* Moved actions into their own file.
+* Allow widgets to provide their own LESS/HTML.
+* Added very simple code field.
+* Multiple widgets can have the same class.
+Allowing widget functionality to come from configuration.
+* Various tweaks for upcoming Widgets Builder plugin.

 = 1.6.2 - 11 July 2016 =
 * Fixed Firefox issue in post selector builder.